 Head of Talent Strategy at Quantcast (former CEO MightySpring & Head of Recrutiing @ Shyp)

 Don’t limit your company to just career fairs.
 Instead of diving into the heat of competition for student attention at university-sponsored career events, look to monopolize the attention of your specific target audience by sponsoring events and co-hosting on-campus meetups that will interest students who share your company’s core values.

 Expect to be checked out everywhere online, not just LinkedIn.
 Employee review sites like Glassdoor will reveal the true nature of what it’s like on the inside of an organisation, along with open social networks such as Twitter.
 So be transparent and encourage your people to post about their employee experience on various platforms.

 Cassie Stover (read more about Cassie’s Campus recruiting expertise)

 We have a lot of success recruiting from universities where our employees get to go back to their alma mater.
 For example, when we return to campus recruiting events at Brown with Delphix Brown alumni, we always drive a lot of interest and generally hire a strong cohort of top students.
 As we expand the number of campus recruiting events we attend, and enter new regions where we have little brand recognition or alumni presence, the success of the event is as much about growing out long-term talent pipeline as it is about making a hire today.

-There you have it - these talent acquisition leaders span across large recruitment firms, large tech companies, and high priced consultants - and they are advising you to check candidates out in emerging online platforms, reduce friction to apply, source from meetups, improve your online employer branding and source from alumni networks.
+There you have it - these talent acquisition leaders span across large recruitment firms, large tech companies, and high priced consultants - and they are advising you to check candidates out in emerging online platforms, adopt a recruiting technology, reduce friction to apply, source from meetups, improve your online employer branding and source from alumni networks.
 Until next time, happy hiring.